-The EU offers its own explanations of its many and varied institutions, bodies, and agencies at EU Institutions and other bodies.
-There are 7 official EU institutions, each of which will be briefly described below with links to the respective websites.
+The EU provides its own explanations of its many and varied institutions, bodies, and agencies here: EU Institutions and other bodies.
+There are seven official EU institutions, each of which will be briefly described below with links to the respective websites.

-In a move that is not at all confusing or redundant, the EU contains both a European Council and a Council of the European Union.
-Let's find out the difference between the two institutions.
+In a move that is not at all confusing or redundant, the EU contains both a European Council and a Council of the European Union:

 - The Council of the European Union (referred to hereafter as the Council of the EU or EU Council), representing the Member States, acts on Commission proposals and is the final legislative authority.
 The Council of the EU may request that certain legislation be proposed and may conduct any necessary studies to help achieve treaties’ goals.
 The EU Council also has treaty-making power.
 There is little public dissemination of EU Council documents.

 Once the confusion over the councils has cleared (let’s not even discuss the Council of Europe, which is not an EU body at all), we can focus on the remaining institutions, starting with Parliament.

 - The European Parliament is meant to represent the people of the EU.
 Each member (MEP) is directly elected by the populations of the member states.
 The European Parliament has three duties.
 First, it assists the EU Council in debating and passing laws.
 Second, it scrutinizes other institutions, like the Commission, to ensure that they are functioning in a democratic manner.
 Finally, it works with the Council of the EU to adopt a budget.
 The Parliament produces reports which detail its readings and recommendations of Commission proposals as well as draft opinions.
 Minutes from sessions that consider reports are found in the C series of the OJ; parliamentary debates are found in the annex of the OJ.